AARP Hearing Center

 Federal and state programs help many older people with low incomes.
 These programs provide access to vital services like income support and health care.
 They also offer energy assistance, as well as disability and nutrition assistance.
 But many eligible people do not take part in the programs.

-One explanation for low participation rates is cumbersome application processes.
-Some programs require in-person interviews.
+One explanation for low participation rates is the cumbersome application processes.
+For example, some programs require in-person interviews.
 This can be a burden for people with inflexible work schedules or limited transportation options.
-In addition, some application forms are longer and more complicated than necessary.
-And some application processes are inefficient, with applicants needing to fill out the same information on multiple forms for different assistance programs.
+In some cases, applicants are required to fill out the same information on multiple forms for different assistance programs.
+Additionally, application forms may be longer and more complicated than necessary.

 Strict asset limits in public-benefit programs also overly restrict participation.
 People with low monthly incomes may be denied benefits if their assets, though meager, still exceed the limit.
-To receive Supplemental Security Income (SSI), an individual must have assets valued less than $2,000.
-The amount is $3,000 for couples.
+For instance, assets must be valued at less than $2,000 for individuals and $3,000 for couples to receive Supplemental Security Income (SSI).
 The SSI asset limits were set decades ago and have not been adjusted to reflect changes in the economy.
-A similar situation exists in other low-income assistance programs.
+Similar situations exist in other low-income assistance programs.

 LOW-INCOME ASSISTANCE PROGRAMS: GENERAL: Policy